Struggling Teen? Therapy Can Help

 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

 Does your teen seem to be having problems in their daily life?
 Maybe they're more hostile than they used to be or argumentative.
 Maybe they're more withdrawn or moody.
 Maybe they just seem different from how they were before.
 Each of these things could be part of growing up and the changes that are going on as they become teens and adults, but they could also be signs of something else going on.
-Even more important to watch for are signs of substance abuse, self-harm or suicidal ideation or attempts.
+These changes in mood may also be linked to even more concerning problems such as substance abuse, self-harm or suicidal ideation.

 Understanding What Therapy Means

 A lot of children and teens may be hesitant to attend therapy because they think that it will label them as being crazy.
 They might be afraid of being misunderstood or of a therapist not believing what they're going through and just considering them 'children.'
 All too often teens are discounted and their opinions not considered or not considered fully because they are young.
 In therapy, it's important to explain to your teenager that they are going to be believed and that the therapist does want to help them feel more like themselves again.